 - Mix stored milk with freshly expressed milk or solids.
 You can mix stored milk with freshly expressed milk to mask its flavor before serving it to the baby.
 However, ensure both are at the same temperature.
 For older babies who consume breast milk along with solids, you can add solids to breast milk.
 Oatmeal and infant cereals are some safe foods that you can add to breast milk.

 Other than these measures, altering breast pumps speed and pressure might also help prevent changes in breast milk’s taste and smell.
-You may also ensure that the breast pump and its parts are sterile to prevent bacterial contamination, which could also alter breast milk’s taste and flavor.
+Ensure that the breast pump and its parts are sterile to prevent bacterial contamination, which could also alter breast milk’s taste and flavor.
+You may also consider using a different storage container each time you express breast milk.
 Some foods to avoid while breastfeeding include strong-smelling items such as garlic and fish.

 Frequently Asked Questions